 - Measure the performance of the tipster so we can benchmark

-Being a successful punter which effectively means that you are beating the bookmakers translates to the following: you are extremely disciplined, have and stick to a certain betting strategy as well as have exceptionally strong nerves and patience.
-Through my years of experience I have seen many people having almost everything in place but not the right psychological approach to losing runs.
-Clearly sport betting is very volatile activity ant are plenty ups and downs on the way to profit.
+Being a successful punter which effectively means that you are beating the bookmakers translates to the following: you are extremely disciplined, have and stick to a certain betting strategy as well as have solid nerves and patience.
+Through my years of experience, I have seen many people having almost everything in place but not the right psychological approach to losing runs.
+Clearly, sports betting is very volatile activity and are plenty of ups and downs on the way to profit.

 Bettingmetrics and units